jimweirich/builder/README.md

   not allowed.

-  If you need to have an argument to declare! be inserted without quotes, but the arguement does not conform to the typical Ruby syntax for symbols, then use the :"string" form to specify a symbol.
+  If you need to have an argument to declare! be inserted without quotes, but the argument does not conform to the typical Ruby syntax for symbols, then use the :"string" form to specify a symbol.

   For example: